-Task Task Responsibility Resources Required Timeline 1 Development of an Asset Acquisition Policy Director Corporate and Community Services Benchmarking with similar policies from other sources 2023 2 Development of a cyclic annual inspection regime of buildings utilising AssetAsyst for recording of defects and renewal data for budgeting purposes Assets GIS Coordinator AssetAsyst software upgrade 2022 3 Development of a Resilience Register which includes the type of threats and hazards and the current and future measures that the organisation takes to ensure service delivery resilience.
-Occupational Health, Safety and Risk Coordinator Analysis by Managers and Directors 2024 4 Update of the asset management software to allow tablet use by additional users enabling more efficient inspection, data recording and defect signoff.
+Task Task Responsibility Resources Re- quired Timeline 1 Development of an Asset Acquisition Policy Director Corporate and Community Services Benchmarking with similar poli- cies from other sources 2023 2 Development of a cyclic annual inspection regime of buildings utilising AssetAsyst for recording of defects and renewal data for budgeting purposes Assets GIS Coordinator AssetAsyst soft- ware upgrade 2022 3 Development of a Resilience Register which includes the type of threats and hazards and the current and future measures that the organisation takes to ensure service delivery resilience.
+Occupational Health, Safety and Risk Coordi- nator Analysis by Managers and Directors 2024 4 Update of the asset management software to cloud based to allow tablet use by additional users enabling more efficient inspection, data recording and defect signoff.
 Assets GIS Coordinator Software upgrade of current system 2023 5 Inclusion of bridges and culverts data on to AssetAsyst enabling renewal data to be generated.
 Assets GIS Coordinator Software upgrade of current system 2025 6 Development of a 10-year maintenance and operations forecast.
-Works and Finance departments Judgement on future trends for maintenance and operations.
+Works and Finance departments Judgement on fu- ture trends for maintenance and operations.
 2025